Doctor of Physical Therapy

 Progression of Students in the DPT Program

-For progression through the curriculum from Year 1 to Year 2 and Year 2 to Year 3, a student must remain in good academic standing that includes no more than two C grades or six credits of grades of C in all didactic courses and a pass in clinical education courses of the preceding year while also maintaining a minimum cumulative GPA of 3.0.
+For progression through the curriculum from Year 1 to Year 2 and Year 2 to Year 3, a student must remain in good academic standing that includes no more than two C grades or six credits of grades of C in all didactic courses, pass all practical examinations, and receive a passing grade in clinical education courses of the preceding year while also maintaining a minimum cumulative GPA of 3.0.
 Students who do not meet the requirements are placed on academic probation and must meet requirements of the academic remediation for progression.
 Students must have a cumulative 3.0 GPA to progress to final clinical internships unless an individual adjusted degree plan is approved by the chair.
-These are rare circumstances involving extenuating factors.
+These are rare circumstances involving extenuating factors and are considered on a case-by-case basis.

 Accreditation Status